 It is important to highlight that both Bhutan and Myanmar happen to border us at strategic places.
 And for any nation in the 21st century will look forward to its national interest in order to survive in a highly competitive geopolitical scenario further complicated by the Ukrainian crisis.
 Therefore, while significant reduction did occur, our development on a separate level remains which does continue into a stable relationship.

 To most, it seems that the government has done well to allocate funds in other important areas while maintaining a healthy flow of funds with areas of strategic interest that not only suits our national interest but also displays maturity in an ideological way.
 India’s continued push for a diverse representation is evident in its budget allocation as well.
 There is an underlying principle for India under the new administration that if there are other ways to manage and take relationships with those nations that are not only part of the global south but also strategically matter for India’s diplomatic push for a much wider engagement, India will proactively work towards that direction.
 There are calls by some vested nations who are irked by the rise of the former Asian Giant and are peeved by the favourable appreciation we receive from time to time.
 Even there we have managed to keep our boat afloat as well as being a reliable partner for many nations who were ignored in the past for many reasons.
 Our vaccine alliance was an example where many nations of the global south showered their praise and such an achievement is managed and continued with such wise efforts both domestically as well as internationally.

-(Anhad is a Post-graduate scholar in international relations and is currently pursuing a PhD in Defence and Strategic Studies.
-He is a columnist for many portals.
-Views expressed are the author’s own)
+(Anhad Jakhmola is a postgraduate scholar in international relations.
+He has his undergraduate degree in history and is pursuing his PhD in Defence and Strategic Studies.
+He is a columnist for many portals and is a keen public speaker in debates and discussions.
+Views expressed are author’s own)